Frank L. Culbertson Jr.

-Early life
+Early life and education

 Culbertson was born on May 15, 1949, in Charleston, South Carolina, but considers Holly Hill, South Carolina, to be his hometown.
 He has five children and nine grandchildren.

 Culbertson was a Boy Scout and earned the rank of Second Class.
-He graduated from Holly Hill High School in 1967, and received a Bachelor of Science degree in Aerospace Engineering from the United States Naval Academy in 1971.
+He graduated from Holly Hill High School in 1967, and received a Bachelor of Science degree in aerospace engineering from the United States Naval Academy in 1971.
 He was a member of varsity rowing and wrestling teams at U.S. Naval Academy.

 United States Navy service

 Upon graduation from the U.S. Naval Academy in 1971, Culbertson served aboard USS Fox in the Gulf of Tonkin prior to reporting to flight training in Pensacola, Florida.

-After designation as a Naval Aviator at Beeville, Texas, in May 1973, he flew F-4 Phantom aircraft with VF-121 at NAS Miramar, California; with VF-151 aboard the aircraft carrier USS Midway, permanently homeported in Yokosuka, Japan; and with the U.S. Air Force in the 426th Tactical Fighter Training Squadron at Luke Air Force Base, Arizona, where he served as Weapons and Tactics Instructor.
-Culbertson then served as the Catapult and Arresting Gear Officer for USS John F. Kennedy until May 1981 when he was selected to attend the U.S. Naval Test Pilot School, NAS Patuxent River, Maryland.
+After designation as a naval aviator at Beeville, Texas, in May 1973, he flew F-4 Phantom aircraft with VF-121 at NAS Miramar, California; with VF-151 aboard the aircraft carrier USS Midway, permanently homeported in Yokosuka, Japan; and with the U.S. Air Force in the 426th Tactical Fighter Training Squadron at Luke Air Force Base, Arizona, where he served as weapons and tactics instructor.
+Culbertson then served as the catapult and arresting gear officer for USS John F. Kennedy until May 1981 when he was selected to attend the U.S. Naval Test Pilot School, NAS Patuxent River, Maryland.

-Following graduation with distinction in June 1982, he was assigned to the Carrier Systems Branch of the Strike Aircraft Test Directorate where he served as Program Manager for all F-4 testing and as a test pilot for automatic carrier landing system tests and carrier suitability.
+Following graduation with distinction in June 1982, he was assigned to the Carrier Systems Branch of the Strike Aircraft Test Directorate where he served as program manager for all F-4 testing and as a test pilot for automatic carrier landing system tests and carrier suitability.
 He was engaged in fleet replacement training in the F-14 Tomcat at VF-101, NAS Oceana, Virginia, from January 1984 until his selection for the astronaut candidate program.

-He has logged over 8,900 hours flying time in 55 different types of aircraft, and has made 450 carrier landings, including over 350 arrested landings, and numerous tests of the Automated Carrier Landing System.
+He logged over 9,000 hours flying time in 62 different types of aircraft and made 450 carrier landings, including over 350 arrested landings, and numerous tests of the Automated Carrier Landing System.